Course Category: Software Testing

 - Covers fundamental aspects of Software Testing.

-- Fulfills the minimum eligibility criteria to take the ISTQB Advanced Level certifications namely Certified Tester Advanced Level (CTAL) – Test Manager, Test Analyst and Technical Test Analysis.
+- Fulfills the minimum eligibility criteria to take the ISTQB Advanced Level certifications namely Certified Tester Advanced Level (CTAL) – Test Manager, Test Analyst and Technical Test Analyst.

 Benefits to the Employer